One of your loyal, hardworking, and trusted employees is leaving the company.

 So much of business communication in traditional systems involves the use of email … and when an employee leaves, that knowledge contained in those emails usually also disappears – whether it is locked or deleted.

-Replacing that knowledge – both information and experience – can be costly, difficult, and time-consuming.
+Replacing that knowledge – both information and employee experience – can be costly, difficult, and time-consuming.

 This traditional method of knowledge sharing that entrusts information to the brains of employees is not effective.
 Instead, having a method to back up, share, and retain valuable employee knowledge and experience is essential.